tariq7299/BolesaLandingPage/to-do.md

 - **NOT so importatnt**

-- Make the font size of clamp to make it dynamic depeing on the screen size
 - use typography to set font of the section title and paragraph using h1, h2, h3, p, etc
 - CHnage the location of the copmiled sass to css folder and link it to html page
-- Change the gap: 1rem; to $space-xs remove **--grid-gap and flex-gap completley**
-- Change every spacing and px to a spacing variable
-- What to do with two images ?? like in every image there are two versions ?

 ## NAV BAR